 Reciprocating saws are more powerful, bulkier & heavier, and have more durable blades that can cut through material quickly.
 Some reciprocating saw blades are abrasive enough for cutting concrete.

-Due to their more demolition-oriented design, reciprocating saws don’t make as precise cuts as jigsaws.
+Due to their demolition-oriented design, reciprocating saws don’t make cuts as precise as jigsaws can.
 They can still be used to make curved cuts and shapes fairly easily, but the precision and delicacy aren’t there.

 Thanks to the narrow blade, a reciprocating saw can also be used to cut piping in areas that are inaccessible for angle grinders.

 A bandsaw consists of a continuous toothed band that is mounted on two or more wheels.
-Like in a chainsaw, the toothed band forms a rotating loop.
+Just like the chainsaw, the toothed band forms a rotating loop.

 Bandsaws have some of the benefits of table saws, reciprocating saws/jigsaws, and miter saws.